ridalarry/ProtocolSupportBungee/README.md

 You can make this plugin disallow cracked players to join which will make the server in online mode https://www.spigotmc.org/resources/fastlogin.14153/download?version=115502

-3. If you want to use fastlogin and you have errors related to sqlite then add sqlite driver to your bungeecord jar file Follow these instructions
+If you want to use fastlogin and you have errors related to sqlite then add sqlite driver to your bungeecord jar file Follow these instructions:

-A. Download the SQLite driver .jar from here: https://bitbucket.org/xerial/sqlite-jdbc/downloads
+1. Download the SQLite driver .jar from here: https://bitbucket.org/xerial/sqlite-jdbc/downloads
-B. Open your BungeeCord/Waterfall jar with any archiver program
+2. Open your BungeeCord/Waterfall jar with any archiver program
-C. Open the SQLite driver with any archiver program
+3. Open the SQLite driver with any archiver program
-D. Copy the contents (the "org"-folder) from the SQLite driver to BungeeCord
+4. Copy the contents (the "org"-folder) from the SQLite driver to BungeeCord
-E. Now just use the SQLite settings in the ChangeSkin config.
+5. Now just use the SQLite settings in the ChangeSkin config.

 ProtocolSupportBungee